leancodepl/corelibrary/docs/guides/01_creating_an_aggregate.md

 ## Intro

 Aggregates, as defined by Domain Driven Design, are clusters of related objects which can be treated as a single domain entity.
 One of these objects is distinguished as an aggregate root.
 Every object of an aggregate must be accessed through the aggregate root.
-This guide will present how to create a simple aggregate using LeanCode Core Library.
+This guide will present how to create a simple aggregate using LeanCode CoreLibrary.

 ## Scenario